 - Follow the safety guidelines as instructed by the flight crew.

 - Secure infants in an airline-approved infant carrier in his/her own seat.

 Thankfully, airline safety has improved dramatically over the years.
-When tragedy does strike, however, you want an someone on your side who understands both how airplanes operate and the complicated set of rules that govern airline travel.
-The nationally recognized attorneys at Slack & Davis have worked for decades to apply their extensive technical aviation knowledge to successfully represent hundreds of passengers in complex aviation crashes.
+When tragedy does strike, however, you want someone on your side who understands both how airplanes operate and the complicated set of rules that govern airline travel.
+The nationally recognized attorneys at Slack Davis Sanger have worked for decades to apply their extensive technical aviation knowledge to successfully represent hundreds of passengers in complex aviation crashes.
 With a winning track record and compassion for victims and their families, our attorneys have become a leader in this area of law.

 The firm handles cases involving catastrophic personal injuries and deaths.
 Our work spans three decades of handling airplane and helicopter crashes, truck and car accidents, oilfield and construction accidents, and other devastating accidents.
 We try lawsuits throughout the country in both federal and state courts and have recovered hundreds of millions of dollars for our clients.
 To date, we have handled or tried cases in 47 states, read more about our attorneys and firm.